regawan/the-overlook/README.md

 **My first game!** Text-based, horrifying, made with Scala and including ASCII art.
 Final project for the Aalto University Programming 1 course in 2019.
 Made in collaboration with Oliver Otterström!

-## Compiling

-I touched this project for the last time in 2019 and haven't attempted to compile it since then.
-Worked to run the GUI in Eclipse 2017.

 ## Walkthrough

 *Note: You have to use the console to answer Loyd when you buy a drink.*